joembedded/JesFs/README.md

 - Ultra-Small RAM and code footprint: can be used on the smallest MCUs with only 8kB program memory or less (like the famous MSP430-series, almost all kind of 32-Bit ARM cores (M0, M3, M4, ….)).
 Only 200 bytes of RAM are sufficient!
 - Completely “Open Source” and written in Standard C.
+- Works with Serial NOR-Flash from **8kB to 16MB**, but could also be used with CPU-internal NOR-Flash
 - Works hand-in-hand with the Ultra-Small JesFsBoot Secure bootloader (requires less than 8kB on standard ARM cores, including an AES-128 encryption engine for reliable Over-the-Air-Updates (“OTA”)).
 - Includes optimised Wear Leveling (for maximum life of the memory).
 - A special mode was added to allow millions of write cycles, especially for data collection event reports and journaling aplications.